The content on this web page is no longer updated or amended.

 Outputs of the xD Reflect project are used in the Joint Research Project „Bidirectional Reflectance Definitions“ (BiRD) focuses on the pre-normative work to clarify measurements on surfaces exhibiting goniochromatism, gloss and sparkle visual effects.

 The Joint Research Project “New quantities for the measurement of appearance“ (BxDiff) will involve defining the new quantities Bidirectional Transmittance Distribution Function (BTDF) and Bidirectional Surface Scattering Reflectance Distribution Function (BSSRDF), and further improving the measurements of Bidirectional Reflectance Distribution Function (BRDF).

-The Joint Research Project „Multidimensional reflectometry for industry“ aimed to validate reliable optical measurements with traceability to the SI-system to describe the overall macroscopic appearances of modern surfaces.
-The duration of the project was from September 2013 to August 2016.
+The Joint Research Project xD Recflect „Multidimensional reflectometry for industry“ aimed to validate reliable optical measurements with traceability to the SI-system to describe the overall macroscopic appearances of modern surfaces.
+The duration of this project was from September 2013 to August 2016.